Edea 22/3 Kamino

 Aircraft inventor Simon Etlinger founded the Edea company and is based in Austria.
 Etlinger as created several versions of hybrid-electric vertical takeoff and landing (VTOL) aircraft for the Phase I, II and III of Boeing’s GoFly Prize contest.
 He completed the Phase III GoFly Prize competition with this aircraft.
 Etlinger is looking for investors to create an Urban Air Mobility VTOL aircraft and bring it to market for serial production.

 The Edea 22/3 Kamino concept design is a one passenger quadcopter hybrid-electric personal air vehicle.
 The estimated speed of the aircraft in 111-148 km/h (69-92 mph) with a cruise altitude of 2,000 m (6,562 feet).
 The estimated range of the aircraft is 97 km (60 miles) traveling at a maximum speed of 111 km/h (69 mph).

 No testing of a sub-scale or full scale prototype has taken place as of April 2020.
+In November 2020, it was reported that Etlinger had applied for a grant from the Australian government, and would pursue building and testing of the Kamino if the grant was approved.
 For forward flight, the rotors tilt forward and can tilt independently of each other to move the aircraft in any direction.
 It is a hybrid-electric VTOL design, using current technology allowing the passenger to take advantage of the maximum possible range of the aircraft.

 The aircraft has a motorcycle type seat and would be an aircraft that someone would be interested in, to get off the streets for a faster method to travel to travel for pleasure or to work.
 Because there is no canopy, this sporty aircraft design would appeal to anyone who enjoys the wind directly on them when traveling, as is the case when riding a motorcycle.